 LSAMP Scholar Program

-The Louis Stokes Alliance for Minority Participation (LSAMP) Scholar Program, named in honor of former congressman Louis Stokes, is a NSF funded program intended to support historically underrepresented students in the STEM fields.
-Enrollment in the program is reserved to a select and highly committed group of students with a declared major in science, technology, engineering, mathematics, and pre-health professions.
+The Louis Stokes Alliance for Minority Participation (LSAMP) Scholar Program, named in honor of former congressman Louis Stokes, is a National Science Foundation (NSF) funded program intended to support historically underrepresented students in the STEM fields.
+Enrollment in the program is reserved to a select and highly committed group of undergraduate students with a declared major in science, technology, engineering, mathematics, and pre-health professions.

-The long-term objective of the WPI LSAMP Scholars Program emerges out of the National Science Foundation’s vision of LSAMP as a critical resource for high-potential historically under-represented students with a passion and commitment to become industry and academic leaders in STEM areas.
-Our goal is to increase the numbers of African American, Latino/a, Native American, and other historically under-represented students graduating with baccalaureate degrees in STEM fields of study through creating a supportive community, offering academic support and guidance, and providing access to resources on and off campus.
+The long-term objective of the WPI LSAMP Scholar Program emerges out of the National Science Foundation (NSF)'s vision of LSAMP as a critical resource for high-potential historically underrepresented students with a passion and commitment to become industry and academic leaders in STEM areas.
+Our goal is to increase the numbers of Black/African American, Hispanic/Latino/a/x, Native American, and other historically underrepresented students graduating with baccalaureate degrees in STEM fields of study through creating a supportive community, offering academic support and guidance, and providing access to resources on and off campus.

 LSAMP Scholar Benefits

-- Must prioritize attendance at required Northeast Louis Stokes Alliance for Minority Participation events.
+About the Northeast Louis Stokes Alliance for Minority Participation (NELSAMP)